TimvdLippe/internship-report-google/README.md

 ### Work-life balance

 On a less technical note, my host and I also worked on my work-life balance.
-During my study, I was used to work 7 days a week.
+During my study, I was used to working 7 days a week.
-On weekdays, I would work starting at 10 AM till 6 PM, eat dinner and sometimes work more between 8 PM and 10PM/1AM.
+On weekdays, I would  start at 10 AM and work till 6 PM, eat dinner and sometimes work more between 8 PM and 10PM/1AM.
 My work hours largely depended on the size of my assignments and sometimes because I was excited working on a particular assignment.
 One occurrence I recall was working on the course [Concepts of Programming Languages](http://studiegids.tudelft.nl/a101_displayCourse.do?course_id=43899&SIS_SwitchLang=en) till 1 AM in the morning, as I suddenly had inspiration and was able to solve the assignment (even though the deadline was still days away).